Plant science at the dinner table: cranberries

 History of cranberries

 According to Cape Cod Cranberry Growers Association, cranberries have a long and interesting history and were a staple in the diet of Native Americans.
-They are one of the three fruits commercially grown that can trace its origin back to North America.
-(The other two are Concord grapes and blueberries.)
+They are one of the three fruits commercially grown that can trace their origins back to North America (the other two are Concord grapes and blueberries).

 - Cranberries are native to North America.

-- Cranberries were grown by Native Americans, using them for food, fabric dye and medicinal purposes.
+- Cranberries were grown by Native Americans and used for food, fabric dye and medicinal purposes.

 - Cranberries were derived from the word “craneberry” as the cranberry flowers resembles the head and bills of Sandhill cranes.